giampietrojess/Liri-Node-App/README.md

 4. `Do What the File Says`

-  * Takes the text from random.txt and runs the song through spotify-this-song command
+  * Takes the text from random.txt and runs the song through the Find Song on Spotify command

 ## Node Packages Used
 - Node.js